liujake/cheyenne_regression/README.md

-A mini cron job test script on Cheyenne.

-It is a toy script which explicitly depends on
+A mini cron job test script on Cheyenne, which explicitly depends on
  * mpas-jedi repo
  * https://github.com/NCAR/MPAS-Workflow
-# cheyenne_regression